 The Shona Project is operated by a small army of women and men.
-Founded by Tammy Darcy in 2016, it has grown over time and our team now consists of an accomplished board, an amazing group of youth ambassadors, and a panel of accomplished and experienced people, who provide all kinds of support from advice, to mentoring to cups of tea and biscuits.
+Founded by Tammy Darcy in 2016, it has grown over time and our team now consists of an accomplished board, an amazing group of youth ambassadors, and a panel of wonderful women, who provide all kinds of support from advice, to mentoring to cups of tea and biscuits.

 As a result of all these experiences, Tammy went from an A student to a fail student, her self-esteem and self-confidence were destroyed and she gave up on herself for many years, made some poor choices and some even bigger mistakes.